clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/autoproxy.rst

 .. _findproxyforurl: http://findproxyforurl.com/

-Running :command:`pacdiscovery` with no arguments will immediately indicate
+Run :command:`pacdiscovery` with no arguments to indicate

 1. if there is a problem resolving the :command:`WPAD` host name resolution: